Gladdy Wax Soundsystem, Notting Hill Carnival

 Advertising

-On Carnival Sunday and Monday, 36 static soundsystems will play from noon to 7pm at various locations across the parade map, which you can find here.
+On Carnival Sunday and Monday, over 30 static soundsystems will play from noon to 7pm at various locations across the Notting Hill area.

 Here’s Time Out’s A-Z of Notting Hill Carnival soundsystems this year:

 One of the country’s most respected selectors pumps out dub and roots.
-Aba Shanti-I is most loved for his annual long-renowned sound systems at Notting Hill Carnival where he has been a resident since 1993.
+Aba Shanti-I has brought his much-loved Soundsystems to Notting Hill Carnival for nearly 30 years, making him an integral part of the festivities.

 Advertising

-Strictly reggae roots (and some flag waving).
-The award-winning Mikey Dread, Jah T and Ras Kayleb have been bringing reggae to this spot since 1979.
+The award-winning Mikey Dread, Jah T and Ras Kayleb have been bringing music to this spot since 1979.
+Expect the best cuts of reggae around.

 The Different Strokes crew promise a riotous mixture of hip hop, jungle and drum ’n’ bass.
 Originally formed by Daddy Noddy, it's now led by his eldest son, RiperDon.